CryptoViki Ransomware Description

 If the CryptoViki Ransomware has been installed on your computer, PC security analysts strongly advise removing it with a security product that is fully up-to-date.
 After the CryptoViki Ransomware has been removed, the affected files should be replaced with backup copies.
 Backup copies of all files are the single best protection against threats like the CryptoViki Ransomware since it removes any power the con artists have over the victim completely.
 If computer users can restore their files from a backup, then the extortionists have no leverage over the victim.
 In fact, once file backups become used by all computer users commonly, ransomware attacks like the CryptoViki Ransomware will become ineffective, and the con artists will have to find a different way of extorting computer users.

-to Detect CryptoViki Ransomware * SpyHunter's free version is only for malware detection.
+to Detect CryptoViki Ransomware * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?

 Solutions: Your computer may have malware hiding in memory that prevents any program, including SpyHunter, from executing on your computer.
 Follow to download SpyHunter and gain access to the Internet:

 - Use an alternative browser.
 Malware may disable your browser.
 If you're using IE, for example, and having problems downloading SpyHunter, you should open Firefox, Chrome or Safari browser instead.

 - Use a removable media.
 Download SpyHunter on another clean computer, burn it to a USB flash drive, DVD/CD, or any preferred removable media, then install it on your infected computer and run SpyHunter's malware scanner.